Prof Nigel Byott

 I work on various aspects Galois module structure in tamely or wildly ramified extensions of local and global fields, including the determination of realisable classes for tame extensions, and the occurrence of Hopf orders as associated orders of rings of integers.

 I am also interested in Hopf-Galois theory, in particular, the enumeration of all Hopf-Galois structures on a given field extension, and in comparing the behaviour of rings of integers in different Hopf-Galois structures.
+Some of my recent work concerns connections between Hopf-Galois structures and various algebraic objects (braces and skew braces) which give rise to solutions of the Yang-Baxter equation of theoretical physics.

 Over the years I have taught a number of topics within Pure Mathematics, and also Mathematics: History and Culture, and Mathematical Theory of Option Pricing.